Dettori cleared to resume riding after ban

 World number one Andy Murray won his first title of 2017 with a 6-3 6-2 victory over unseeded Spaniard Fernando Verdasco in the Dubai Tennis Championships final on Saturday.

-LONDON Flamboyant British-based Italian jockey Frankie Dettori has been cleared to resume riding by France Galop following a six-month doping ban, the French racing authority said on Thursday.
+LONDON Flamboyant British-based Italian jockey Frankie Dettori has been cleared to resume riding by France Galop following a six-month doping ban, the British Horseracing Authority (BHA) said on Thursday.

-Dettori's suspension, handed out after he tested positive at Longchamp in September, expired on May 19 but his return to the saddle was delayed after a test carried out by France Galop produced an "irregularity", according to the British Horseracing Authority who reciprocated the ban.
+Dettori's suspension, handed out after he tested positive at Longchamp in September, expired on May 19 but his return to the saddle was delayed after a test carried out by France Galop produced an "irregularity", according to the BHA.

-The Italian, one of the biggest names in the sport after years of riding big-race winners, met France Galop's medical committee on Tuesday.
+The Italian, one of the biggest names in the sport after years of riding big-race winners, met France Galop's medical committee on Tuesday to discuss a "private matter".

-"Today, the medical committee received the information it required.
-In the light of this latest evidence, it decided to lift the medical contraindication on him race riding in France," France Galop said in a statement.

 The jockey tested positive for an unidentified substance in September but he revealed in an interview with Channel Four television last month that he took cocaine because "things were going bad" and he was "depressed".